Packera ganderi

 Packera ganderi is a rare species of flowering plant in the aster family known by the common name Gander's ragwort.
 It is endemic to southern California, where it is known from a few occurrences in San Diego and Riverside Counties.

-There are an estimated 4000 plants in existence, but this number varies year to year because the plant becomes more abundant after its habitat burns in wildfires.
+There are an estimated 4,000 plants in existence, but this number varies year to year because the plant becomes more abundant after its habitat burns in wildfires.

 It is a native of the fire-prone California chaparral plant community, where it grows in gabbro rock outcrops.

 Description

-Packera ganderi is a perennial herb producing a single erect stem which grows to a maximum height of 50 to 80 centimeters.
+Packera ganderi is a perennial herb producing a single upright stem which grows to a maximum height of 50 to 80 centimeters.
 It is mostly hairy and green, but may have some fuzzy areas and a purple tinge.
 The leaves have rounded or oval blades with toothed edges or shallow lobes.
 The blades are often thick and somewhat tough, measuring a few centimeters long and borne on petioles longer than themselves.
-Leaves occurring farther up the stem are smaller and most lack petioles.
+Leaves occurring higher up the stem are smaller and most lack petioles.

 The inflorescence contains up to 6 or 8 flower heads, each lined with green-tipped, yellow-edged phyllaries.
 The head contains many golden yellow disc florets and several orange ray florets each about a centimeter long.